Barbie Barnes – Breast Cancer Patient Story

 “It was the worst week of my life.”

-What followed was a whirlwind: learning about breast cancer, understanding its different types, a myriad of tests, and working closely with her medical team at UPMC Susquehanna’s Breast Health Center and Cancer Center to set her individualized treatment plan.
+What followed was a whirlwind: learning about breast cancer, understanding its different types, a myriad of tests, and working closely with her medical team at UPMC Susquehanna’s Breast Health Center (now UPMC Magee-Womens Breast Health Center) and Cancer Center (now UPMC Hillman Cancer Center) to set her individualized treatment plan.

 In the wake of having her world turned upside down, Barbie leaned heavily on support systems, established and new.